jameslbray/browser-tools-mcp/README.md

 - Works with any MCP-compatible client
 - Primarily designed for Cursor IDE integration
 - Supports other AI editors and MCP clients

+## Browser Compatibility

+BrowserTools MCP is designed to work with browsers based on the Chromium engine, such as Google Chrome, Microsoft Edge, Brave, and Chromium itself.

+**Arc Browser is not supported.** Due to architectural differences and extension API limitations, the Arc browser cannot be used with BrowserTools MCP.
+Please use a supported Chromium-based browser for full functionality.